krathalan/miscellaneous-scripts/README.md

 ```

 ## make_gif (sh)
 I made this script after the camera app I use on my phone lost it's auto-gif-making functionality whenever I would take burst photos.

-To use it, put only the photos you want in the gif into a directory, and then run the script in that directory.
+To use it, put the photos you want to make into a gif into a directory, and then run the script in that directory.

 Here's an example gif of my cat I made with make_gif:

 ![Example gif](Images/example.gif)

 ## prntscrn (sh)
-Takes a nice screenshot after the specified seconds and saves it to `~/Pictures/Screenshots`.
+Takes a nice screenshot after the specified seconds and saves it to `${XDG_PICTURES_DIR}/screenshots`.
 Displays a notification when the screenshot is taken.
-Easily bound to a key in your i3 config.
+Easily bound to a key in your i3 or sway config.
+Uses `scrot` for i3/Xorg and `grim` for sway/Wayland.
+Provides nice errors via desktop notifications as well if you don't have the proper package installed.

 ## save_installed_packages_log (bash)
-This script will save a comprehensive, organized list of installed packages to `/var/log/installed_packages.log`.
+This Bash script will save an extremely comprehensive, organized list of installed packages to `/var/log/installed_packages.log`.
 It's meant to be used in a pacman hook in `/etc/pacman.d/hooks/`, like this:

 ```
 [Trigger]